unchained-capital/unchained-wallets/README.md

 * The `messagesFor` and `renderMessages` methods will work regardless of the values of `network`, `bip32Path`, or `keystore`.
-If a user is allowed to change these input values, appropriate warning and informational messages will be rendered for each keeystore given the arguments.
+If a user is allowed to change these input values, appropriate warning and informational messages will be rendered for each keystore given the arguments.
 This makes handling "edge cases" between keystores much easier for developers.